- Agricultural Technician

-Agricultural technicians’ work responsibilities can vary across the job market and typically include communication.
-Generally, the agricultural technician is required to know how to operate greenhouses and improve the health of plants and also, maintain research, field, and chemical application equipment.
-Agricultural technicians are often required to be able to operate vehicles or other motorized equipment and should have knowledge of procedures used in farming and land preparation.
-Despite the weather conditions, the work in agricultural technology often involves some physical labor along with writing reports that accurately record information conducted from their research and operations.
-Agricultural technicians may set up the feeding of plants and crops on a range along with maintaining their inventory levels through purchasing chemicals, seeds, and supplies required for use in their work.
-It is often compulsory for agricultural technicians to be able to sterilize and clean equipment used in labs for the experiments that they conduct.
+Agricultural technician work responsibilities can vary across the job market and typically include communication.
+Generally, the agricultural technician job requires knowledge of how to operate greenhouses and improve the health of plants and also, maintain research, field, and chemical application equipment.
+Plant breeding technicians are often required to be able to operate vehicles or other motorized equipment and should have knowledge of procedures used in farming and land preparation.
+Agricultural technicians also need to be able to sterilize and clean equipment used in labs for the experiments that they conduct.

 Agricultural technicians are required to receive and prepare laboratory samples for analysis, following proper protocols in order to ensure that they will be stored, prepared, and disposed of efficiently and effectively.

 Agricultural technology also requires them to record data pertaining to experimentation, research, and animal care and collect samples from crops or animals so testing can be performed.
 In addition to this, a career as agricultural technicians also provide food and water to livestock and laboratory animals and record details of their food consumption.

 Agricultural technology requires them to operate laboratory equipment such as spectrometers, nitrogen determination apparatus, air samplers, centrifuges, and PH meters in order to perform tests.
 A career as agricultural technicians also measure or weigh ingredients used in testing or for purposes such as animal feed.